| Title: | Tools to Use and Explore the 'BioTIME' Database |

 ( |

-computes nine alpha diversity metrics for
+The function getAlphaMetrics computes nine alpha diversity

-a given community data frame, where measure
+metrics for a given community data frame, where measure is a character

 the following metrics:

-) as the total number of species in each year with currency > 0.
+- Species richness (S) as the total number of species in each year

-) as the total currency (sum) in each year
+- Numerical abundance (N) as the total currency (sum) in each year

 (either total abundance or total biomass).